 A. All requests for participation in District programs shall be referred to the Superintendent or designee for consideration and approval or denial.
 The Superintendent or designee in considering and evaluating the request shall consider the following issues:

-5. Whether the Nonpublic School Student meets academic eligibility requirements or course enrollment prerequisites for participation;
+4. Whether the Nonpublic School Student is enrolled in no more and no less than a 5 credit hour (one semester) course during each semester in which they wish to participate and meets academic eligibility requirements or course enrollment prerequisites for participation;

-7. Whether the requested program is part of an integrated program which cannot be isolated so as to allow participation in the requested program.
+6. Whether the requested program is part of an integrated program which cannot be isolated so as to allow participation in the requested program (Marching Band).

-B. A Nonpublic School Student shall be required to be officially enrolled and counted proportionately towards the District’s ADA/ADM if such Student requests to participate in the District’s program.
+B. A Nonpublic School Student shall be required to be officially enrolled and counted proportionately towards the District’s ADA/ADM to participate in the District’s program or activities.